 - Being in bankruptcy

-If you have a seriously delinquent tax debt, you may want to take advantage of this extra time to make arrangements with the IRS.
+If you have a seriously delinquent taxes owed, you may want to take advantage of this extra time to make arrangements with the IRS.
 By taking these steps now, you can avoid losing your passport, but again, you still don’t have to make any payments for a few months.

-As you may know, the IRS uses private debt collectors to pursue some unpaid debt.
+As you may know, the IRS uses private liability collectors to pursue some unpaid liability.
 During this time, the agency will not be forwarding any new accounts to these collection agencies.

 Changes to the Audit Process